Rochester Airport and Early Flying History.

 between the local authority and the aviation industry.

-Gravesend, John Parker flying their Shorts Scion G-ACJI.
-It was powered by
+John Parker flying their Shorts Scion G-ACJI.
+It was powered by a Pobjoy

-at the same time to be closer to Short brothers to whom they were
+same time to be closer to Short brothers to whom they were contracted for

-contracted for production of aircraft engines for the Short's Scion.
+production of aircraft engines for the Short's Scion.
+Financial

-Financial difficulties led to a capital investment by Shorts in Pobjoy and
+difficulties led to a capital investment by Shorts in Pobjoy and the

 - The Air Ministry licensed Short Brothers

 in 1936 to design and build a four-engined high wing monoplane.
 An initial

 half scale model S3, serial M4, flew at Rochester on 19th September

 1938.
 The first prototype S29 came out of its hanger on may 14th